advait1307/Pair-of-dice-Roller/README.md

 It is a python program application which is can be used to roll a pair of dice. <br />
 It is written using tkinter class and hence has a GUI.

+The example.png is the screenshot of the application.